barklem/Equilibrium/README.md

 The most interesting thing are the results of various calculations, which are provided in the directory DATA.
 They are provided as IDL binary files, and/or text files.

 A very minor bug was fixed in November 2022 that affects the atomic calculations, which slightly affects equilibrium constants.
-See molcalc_atoms_extendedTbyPB/molcalc_atoms_extendedTbyPB for details of the bug and its effects.
-Updated tables are given at public-data/partition-functions_and_equilibrium-constants.
+See code/molcalc_atoms/AA_Bug fix Oct-Nov 2022 for details of the bug and its effects.
+Updated tables are given at public-data/partition-functions_and_equilibrium-constants, as well as in the DATA directory here (label "vNov2022").